-Lithuanian and foreign individuals owning real estate in Lithuania have to pay 0.5% real estate tax on the total taxable value exceeding EUR 220,000 (an individual non-taxable value of EUR 220,000 should be applied for each family member who owns immovable property as well as for spouses who own property under joint ownership rights).
-Qualifying property includes residential premises, gardens, garages, homesteads, science facilities, places of worship.
+Lithuanian and foreign individuals owning residential real estate in Lithuania have to pay 0.5% real estate tax.
+A tax exempt amount of EUR 220,000 applies to each individual.
+Families and/or individuals having joint ownership have to split a property's taxable value between themselves, while the tax exempt amount applies to each one of them separately.
+Qualifying property includes residential premises, gardens, garages, homesteads, science facilities, and places of worship.
 The non-taxable real estate value is increased by 30% for families raising three or more children and families raising disabled children.
+The annual real estate tax return has to be filed and the tax paid by 15 December of the current year.